ilai-ucsb/music_rec/team/sprint02/lect07.md

 #### Anmol

-- reviewed some PRs
+- Reviewed some PRs
-- fix the most naive model (spotify’s recommendation API)
+- Fix the most naive model (spotify’s recommendation API)
+- Created PR for the naive model with in-depth code documentation
+- Sample json response for testing
 - In the process of creating a placeholder for the model using Spotipy API and calling the "recommendation" method.

 #### Francisco